- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - If an event is shortened due to inclement weather, Nextgengolf staff will work with the course to determine the course’s normal refund/rain check policy

-- City Tour events do not require conforming grooves and do not ban anchored putters
+- City Tour tournaments do not require conforming grooves and do not ban anchored putters

 - Alcohol is permitted during play for players over 21.
 Players drink at their own risk and must act responsibly

 - Proper dress is required: no tank tops, t-shirts, denim shorts, short shorts, cut-offs, gym shorts or jeans are allowed.
 If dressed inappropriately, the course can refuse the right to let you play

 - Nextgengolf Media staff and third parties are allowed access to grounds for team and individual video and pictures.
 All content is the ownership of Nextgengolf.